hareko/php-application-packer/README.md

 ### Updates ###

 The extended version supplies the version updates.
 The *About* section of the UI shell displays the installation and update information and allows to edit your contact data.
 Run *PackApp.php* from the browser and click the *Update* button to check for the updates directly.
 Your contact data will be used for important product-related messages only.
-If your contacts change, please update.
+If your contacts change, please edit.

+If the updating fails on any reason then the *update.php* and *update.json* files created allow to restore - run *update.php*.

 ## The package ##